 If you have questions about training, please contact TRAINING@AASK-AZ.ORG

 AASK offers training specific to the needs of kinship families.
-Kinship training is taught by an experienced AASK Kinship team member and consists of one session with an AASK trainer coupled with three online videos.
+Kinship training is taught by an experienced AASK Kinship team member.
+Kinship families will watch seven videos (each 30-60 minutes long) and then complete three 2-hour virtual webinars with an AASK trainer.
 Contact AASK at Contact AASK at kinshipinfo@AASK-AZ.ORG for more information regarding kinship training and licensing.